LOCATION

 in Tahiti is sunny and pleasant with a yearly average temperature

-humid are the months that span November through May while June through
+and humid are the months that span November through May while June

-October bring a cooler and drier climate.
-Most of the rain falls during
+through October bring a cooler and drier climate.
+Most of the rain

-the warmer season, however there will be showers in the drier season
+falls during the warmer season, however there will be showers in

 |